-Google Ads Strategy for Profitable SME Growth
+Google Ads strategy for profitable SME growth

-- Ad extensions: Significantly increase visibility and CTR with sitelinks, location, and price extensions
+- Ad extensions: Significantly increase visibility and CTR with sitelinks, location and price extensions

 The new reality of Google Ads in 2026

-AI as a foundation, not a feature
+AI as foundation, not as feature

 Performance Max evolution: from black box to transparency